panoply/esthetic/readme.md

 </div>
 ```

-As you can see, the fucking insanity has been reasoned with.
+As you can see, the utter fucking insanity has been reasoned with.
 Code is beautified and structure is applied.
-Prettify even handles infusion within attributes and understands the intention the developer.
+Prettify even handles infusion within attributes and understands the intention of the developer.

 ### Input